Snowflake-Labs/sfquickstarts/site/devlabs/vhol_fivetran.md

 If you see this screen, please reach out to Fivetran sales -- we can enable dbt Transformations beta for your account.
 ![Transformations - 1](assets/vhol_fivetran/image12.png)

-1.If you have not already, **switch back to your Fivetran tab in your web browser**.
+1. If you have not already, **switch back to your Fivetran tab in your web browser**.
 First click on the **Transformations** section of your Fivetran interface.
 You should see the following interface.
 We will be clicking the button labeled **Try dbt Transformations**.
 ![Transformations - 2](assets/vhol_fivetran/image51.png)